Accounting Firm Mergers and Acquisitions

 -

-Advised Citrin Cooperman Advisors in connection with agreement for a significant investment from funds managed by Blackstone.

-- Represented Fishman Block + Diamond, LLP in its strategic combination with Cerity Partners.

-- Advised Summit Partners in connection with strategic growth investment in UHY.
+Represented 360 Advanced in connection with minority growth investment by Bregal Sagemount.

 -